triton-inference-server/model_navigator/docs/pytriton/pytriton_deployment.md

 ## Using PyTritonAdapter

-Model Navigator provide a dedicated `PyTritonAdapter` to retrieve the `runner` and other information required to bind model for serving inference.
+Model Navigator provide a dedicated `PyTritonAdapter` to retrieve the `runner` and other information required to bind a model for serving inference.
 Following that, you can initialize the PyTriton server using the adapter
 information:

 ```python